Skip to content

 """

-Resizes the given image to a specified resolution.
-Can maintain the original aspect
+Resize image to specified resolution.
+Can optionally maintain aspect ratio.

 Args:

-keep_aspect_ratio (bool, optional): Flag to maintain the image's original
+keep_aspect_ratio (`bool`): Flag to maintain original aspect ratio.

 Returns: